Buy Buy Baby: Bankruptcy and liquidation

-New owners and revival
+First revival

 Efforts to sell the chain continued until July 2023, with no adequate bids submitted.
 In June 2023, a $15.5 million sale of the chain's name and intellectual property to New Jersey–based Dream On Me was confirmed.
 Dream on Me also bought the leases to 11 Buy Buy Baby stores, which it plans to reopen, followed by up to 120 stores within three years.

 On October 25, 2023, Buy Buy Baby announced that they would be reopening select previously shuttered locations.
 Eleven locations opened by November 18 2023.
 The Buy Buy Baby website reopened by the end of that month.
 Over 100+ more stores were set to open over the next three years.

 On October 18, 2024, Buy Buy Baby announced that it would close all 11 locations as it planned to fully focus on its online operations.
 Stores began liquidation sales on October 18, 2024, with stores shuttering before the end of 2024.

+Second revival under Beyond, Inc.

 In February 2025, Beyond, Inc. purchased Buy Buy Baby's assets for $5 million, with plans to open new stores in the future.